dolfun/minecraft-clone/README.md

 ## Features

 - Cross platform: Windows and Linux
-- Uses a greedy mesh builder for voxels
+- Uses a greedy mesh builder for chunks
 - Infinite world with world generation using perlin noise

 ## Screenshot